 This flexible, multidisciplinary degree is designed for students from diverse backgrounds, including advertising and public relations, corporate communications, human resources, logistics, government, media, marketing, nonprofit management and more.
 Students are encouraged to tailor their coursework to their areas of interest.
 During a final immersive capstone project, students work closely with a faculty mentor on a topic of their choosing.

 All classes are held on campus in the evening and are taught by expert faculty members.
 Through a unique schedule of accelerated seven-week courses, students take one course at a time, allowing them to engage fully with each topic and build close connections with their peers during lively classroom discussions.
-Students may begin the program during the fall, spring or summer semesters, and can earn their degree in as little as one calendar year.
+Students may begin the program during the fall or spring semesters, and can earn their degree in as little as one calendar year.

 - Gain highly marketable communication skills to advance your career across diverse industries